awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/asg-in-vpc.md

 To enable communication between the internet and the instances in your subnets, you must create an internet gateway and attach it to your VPC\.
 An internet gateway enables your resources within the subnets to connect to the internet through the Amazon EC2 network edge\.
 If a subnet's traffic is routed to an internet gateway, the subnet is known as a *public* subnet\.
 If a subnet's traffic is not routed to an internet gateway, the subnet is known as a *private* subnet\.
 Use a public subnet for resources that must be connected to the internet, and a private subnet for resources that need not be connected to the internet\.

-**Prerequisites**
-Before you can launch your Auto Scaling instances in a VPC, you must first create your VPC environment\.
+Before you can launch your Auto Scaling instances in a new VPC, you must first create your VPC environment\.
 After you create your VPC and subnets, you launch Auto Scaling instances within the subnets\.
 The easiest way to create a VPC with one public subnet is to use the VPC wizard\.
 For more information, see the [Amazon VPC Getting Started Guide](https://docs.aws.amazon.com/AmazonVPC/latest/GettingStartedGuide/)\.

 **Topics**
 + [Default VPC](#as-defaultVPC)